academic-resources/odin/flexbox_layout.md

 ### ** Exerpt
 >Floats were never intended for layout, however clever developers found ways in which to use them to create their layouts.
-Having worked with floats you may have noticed some limitations and bugs (clearfix anyone? vertical centering?).**
+Having worked with floats you may have noticed some limitations and bugs (clearfix anyone? vertical centering?) :**

 ---